antarctica/bas-style-kit-docs/site/_components/page-header.md

 ## Overview
 {: #{{ 'Overview' | slugify }}}

-A component to title a page, or section within a page, using a more prominent heading with additional spacing.
+Use the `.page-header` class to title a page, or section within a page, using a more prominent heading with extra spacing.

 ## Default page header
 {: #{{ 'Default page header' | slugify }}}